jarleven/flaskapp/libcamera/README.md

 vlc tcp/mjpeg://192.168.1.166:8888

-# Did this worked on the Desktop
+# This worked on the Desktop
+# enabled i2c and spi in raspi-config 28.01.2023 did not do this for lite (probably not needed !
 libcamera-hello --qt-preview